ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 ```

-#### Xander automation:
+#### Assembly Assessment Xander automation:
-you have to type the gene and sample names after calling this script, for example if this script is called scriptName.sh, type "$./scriptName.sh arsB cen10" into the commandline
+you have to type the gene and sample name after calling this script, for example if this script is called scriptName.sh, type "$./scriptName.sh arsB cen10" into the commandline.
+This will create a folder "blastdatabases_SAMPLENAME" and put several files into that folder for the blast database, it will also make and put 4 files made from R into that folder: GENENAME_readssummary.txt, GENENAME_kmerabundancedist.png, GENENAME_stats.txt, and GENENAME_e.values.txt.
+Then it will find the GC content of the SAMPLENAME_GENENAME_45_final_nucl.fasta file and place the output of that in a folder called GENENAME_gc in my directory
 ```
 #!/bin/bash